ravenlab/commander/README.md

 ## How do I use it

 Commander isn't really stable enough to use yet.
-The API should be stabilizing when the API hits 0.1.0 and will likely have it's last breaking change when 1.0.0 is eventually realeased.
+The API should be stabilizing when the API hits 0.1.0 and will likely have it's last breaking change when 1.0.0 is eventually released.

 ## Supported platforms